Engel-Gonzalez/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is when there is a child function that has access to the parent's function scopes.
 2. Study the following code, then answer the questions below.

 ```js